 About 8% of the population is non-white, which is up from 4% in 2001.
 The largest non-white group are Asian, with Chinese being the largest subgroup account for 1.7% of the total population of Edinburgh.
 The Indian population accounts for 1.4% of the population while Pakistanis are about 1.2% of Edinburgh's population.
 Edinburgh also has the highest number and percentage of Bangladeshis in Scotland at 0.3% of the total population.
 Except for Inner London, Edinburgh has the highest number of people from the United States than any other UK city.

 Edinburgh has been inhabited since at least c.
 8500 BC.
 When the Romans arrived in the area at the end of the 1st century AD, they found a Celtic Britonnic tribe named Votadini.
-Some time before the 7th century AD, the Gododdin, assumed to be descendants of the Votadini, built a hill fort.
-The stronghold was eventually attacked and control passed to the Angles, who held control until the 10th century when the fortress fell to the Scots.
+Sometime before the 7th century AD, the Gododdin assumed to be descendants of the Votadini, built a hill fort.
+The stronghold was eventually attacked, and control passed to the Angles, who held power until the 10th century when the fortress fell to the Scots.

 The royal burgh was founded in the 12th century by King David I. By the middle of the 14th century, it was described as the capital of Scotland, although it is not known exactly when it was founded or when it became the capital.

-In the early 17th century, King James VI of Scotland succeeded to the English thrown and united England and Scotland, although Scotland remained a separate kingdom at this time.
+In the early 17th century, King James VI of Scotland succeeded to the English throne and united England and Scotland, although Scotland remained a separate kingdom at this time.
 Defensive walls still defined the town at this point, but the population kept growing to the point that homes became very tall, with buildings up to 11 stories or more as the beginning of modern-day skyscrapers.

 By the 18th century, Edinburgh was one of the most densely populated and unsanitary towns in all of Europe, with social classes sharing the same space and same buildings.
 The city became the heart of the Scottish Enlightenment and soon became known as an intellectual center, earning the nickname "Athens of the North."